 About Ted

-Ted C. Fishman is a bestselling author, veteran journalist, and former commodities trader whose work transforms complex global trends into compelling narratives that reveal how the world's biggest forces shape everyday life.
+Ted C. Fishman is an internationally bestselling author, veteran journalist, and former commodities trader whose work transforms complex global trends into compelling narratives that reveal how the world's biggest forces shape everyday life.
+He has worked with heads of state, legislators and has organized and taught in executive education programs.

 Speaker

 An accomplished speaker, Fishman has addressed hundreds of audiences worldwide as a keynote speaker, panelist, and moderator.
-His presentations combine engaging storytelling with deep knowledge of global economics, making complex trends accessible and relevant to diverse audiences.
-Organizations that have hosted him include the U.S. Chamber of Commerce, Federal Reserve Board of Governors, Aspen Institute Congressional Program, Chicago Council on Global Affairs, The Economist, Yale School of Management, Kellogg School of Business, and numerous Fortune 500 companies and trade associations.
+His presentations combine engaging storytelling with deep knowledge of global economics.
+He makes complex trends accessible and relevant to diverse audiences.
+Organizations that have hosted him include the U.S. Chamber of Commerce, Federal Reserve Board of Governors, Aspen Institute Congressional Program, Chicago Council on Global Affairs, The Economist, Yale School of Management, Northwestern University’s Kellogg School of Business, and numerous Fortune 500 companies, institutional investors, government groups and trade associations.

 Bestselling Author